agbarnett/cluster.reports/SSA.md

 *Key issues for noting only (will be taken as read)*

-* **ECR activity**: Our Young Statisticians Conference 2019 will be on 1 to 2 October 2019 in Canberra.
-The conference is sponsored by AMSI and the ABS.
-It looks likely to be a great conference and has a [video competition](https://form.jotform.co/82995720203862).
-All four keynote speakers are women and the conference dinner will celebrate women in statistics.

-* In exciting news, a collaborative bid for Australia (Sydney) to host the [International Congress on Mathematical Education in 2024](https://www.mathunion.org/icmi/conferences/icme/bidding-icme-15) has been successful.

-* The Biostatistics Collaboration of Australia won our inaugural [president's award for leadership in statistics](https://www.statsoc.org.au/News-and-media-releases/7215657).

-*	In welcome news, "Statistician" has been [added to the government's skilled migration list](https://www.sbs.com.au/yourlanguage/punjabi/en/article/2019/03/11/your-chance-migrate-australia-new-skilled-occupation-lists-announced)
+* Our member numbers continue to grow, and we have now over 900 members.

+* Our Environmental Section posted a message in support of the school strike.
+This prompted a query about the society's official position.
+We did not have an official position, but will discuss this and consider releasing a statement soon or just before next year's strike.

 *Cluster representative to choose two nominated topics of interest to the cluster to report on*

 *Cluster-nominated topic #1*

 *	**Engagement with the region - Asia Pacific**.
-We are considering the idea of having our 2022 conference in Darwin, and this would be a great opportunity to engage with Statistical agencies in the Asian region.
+We have decided to have our 2022 conference in Darwin.
+The aim is to have a "Joint Southern Statistical Meeting" (JSSM) to rival the JSM in the northern hemisphere.
+We aim to invite societies from the region and have already had positive responses from Indonesia, The Philippines and New Zealand.
+We are open to suggestions from colleagues about what societies we should invite.

 *Cluster-nominated topic #2*